crosen188/ibm-containers-interconnect-2017/2-Running-Docker-Images-in-IBM-Containers.md

 3. Click on the **View the vulnerability report for this image** to see the vulnerability assessment in full detail.
 The details page has two tabs: **Vulnerable Packages** and **Policy Violations**.

   The *Vulnerable Packages* tab shows you the number of packages scanned, the number of vulnerable packages present in your image, and the number of relevant security notices attached to any of those vulnerable packages.
-Your image should now around 107 packages scanned with 0 vulnerable packages and 0 security notices.
+Your image should show around 107 packages scanned with 0 vulnerable packages and 0 security notices.

   The *Policy Violations* tab shows you how the image compares against your organization's security policies.
 This will show the number of rules the image was validated against and any possible policy violations.
 Your Mongo image should show around 27 policy rules with 2 associated policy violations (being Password Age and Password Length).